invett/synthetic_vehicle_speed_detection-dataset/README.md

 This is a synthetic dataset built to develop an intelligent speed detection system.
 This dataset has been generated with the Carla Simulator, and has sequences recorded from a single point of view, with a camera centered on the road at a height of 3 meters, with an inclination of 45 degrees.

-"Data-driven vehicle speed detection from synthetic driving simulator images", A. Hernández, etal., 2021 [[arxiv](https://arxiv.org/abs/2104.09903)]
+"Data-driven vehicle speed detection from synthetic driving simulator images", A. Hernández, et. al., 2021 [[arxiv](https://arxiv.org/abs/2104.09903)]

 <p align="center">
   <img src="figs/Image01.jpg" width="280" />